A little bit of history.

 In 2018, Ros began writing her first novel, How To Shame The Devil, the story of an old man caught up in a #MeToo scandal from his past.
 In 2020, the manuscript of How To Shame The Devil was awarded an inaugural Writer-In-Residence Fellowship by the National Trust of Western Australia.

-In 2021, Night Parrot Press published How To Shame The Devil, which went on to become a 2022 WA bestseller.
+In 2021, Night Parrot Press published How To Shame The Devil, which went on to become a 2022 WA bestseller and is now in its third edition.
 Ros attended 54 book clubs that year as a guest author.
 If you would like to hear her thoughts on writing, reading (and why books can save the world) at your next book club event, please contact her via her email rosthomas22@hotmail.com.

 “Iron,” All Those Things You Never Thought Mattered